digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holdings.rst

 a suitable introduction can be found `here <https://www.digitalasset.com/developers/learn>`_.
 In particular, `An Introduction to Daml <https://docs.daml.com/daml/intro/0_Intro.html>`_ would be a good starting point.

-This example refers to the :doc:`Transfer <transfer>` tutorial script in the sense that it explains the accounts and holdings required for that tutorial.

 Explanation of Holdings
 ***********************